Brett A. Sears, PT, Cert. MDT

 Brett also serves as an educator in his community, giving lectures about low back pain, running injuries, and balance disorders to local organizations.
 He also has served on the Utilization Review Committee at a local visiting nurses’ association.

 Brett is a member of the American Physical Therapy Association and McKenzie International.
-Brett is certified in the McKenzie Method of Mechanical Diagnosis and Therapy and is also the Physical Therapy Expert on Verywell.com.
+Brett is certified in the McKenzie Method of Mechanical Diagnosis and Therapy and is also the former Physical Therapy Expert on Verywell.com.

 When not in the clinic, you can find Brett running in some area road races, playing hockey, or enjoying time with his wife and three children and his parakeet, Blizzard.
 Brett is also a youth soccer coach for the Albany Soccer Club and plays on the Albany Masters Soccer Team.
 Email Brett here!